binaricorn/mfadt-majorstudio-1/Assignments/day5.md

 Paper is the material.
 I wanted to produce something like this:
 ![Img](img/day5/0.JPG)

-I tried to design a plan for folding paper by myself and I failed once before successfully making a paper daschund.
+I tried to design a plan for folding paper by myself and I failed once before successfully making a paper dachshund.

 Prototype (failure) 1:
 ![Img](img/day5/1.JPG)